qyaozh/Keng/README.md

 ## List of contents

 Here is a list of the functions and data gathered in the `Keng` package.
-Their Useges are detailed in the documentation.
+Their usages are detailed in the documentation.

 ### Pearson’s *r*